indian emblem भारत सरकार | सामाजिक न्याय और अधिकारिता मंत्रालय

 3. The implementation of the Scheme was started on Pilot basis in 2009-10 and a total of 1000 villages was selected from 05 States namely Tamil Nadu (225), Rajasthan (225), Bihar (225), Himachal Pradesh (225) and Assam (100) were selected for this phase.
 All these 1000 villages have so far been declared as ‘Adarsh Gram’ by the respective State Governments.

 4. During 2014-15, PMAGY was further extended (Phase-I) to cover another 1500 villages across 11 States namely Andhra Pradesh (7), Assam (75), Chhattisgarh (175), Jharkhand (100), Haryana (12), Karnataka (201), Madhya Pradesh (327), Odisha (175), Punjab (162), Telangana (6) and Uttar Pradesh (260).
 Out of 75 villages selected in Assam, 68 villages were found eligible and out of 12 villages selected in Haryana, only 09 villages found eligible for implementation of scheme.
-So far, a total of 1229 villages have been declared as "Adarsh Gram" by the respective State Governments.
+So far, a total of 1184 villages have been declared as ‘Adarsh Gram’ by the respective State Governments.

 C. Implementation of Scheme since 2018-19:

 1. In light of the benefits accruing to the residents of the villages through successful implementation of this Scheme, it was decided in 2018-19 to extend the Scheme further as a continuous scheme by taking up certain number of villages every year for development.
 For this, it was decided to consider inclusion of all those districts which have villages having total population ≥500 and with more than 50% persons belonging to the Scheduled Castes.
 The villages in descending order of SC population are proposed to be selected from each such district for implementation of the Scheme.
+As per this selection criteria there are a total of 27000 villages (approx) which are proposed to be covered under the Scheme by the end of 2024-25.

 2. Revision of Scheme Guidelines: To ensure all round development of the selected villages, so that they can indeed become ‘Adarsh Grams’, the existing Scheme guidelines were revised to capture the Gaps in critical socio-economic ‘Monitorable Indicators’ as part of various sectors/domains.
 These domains are: i) Drinking water and Sanitation ii) Education iii) Health and Nutrition iv) Social Security v) Rural Roads and Housing vi) Electricity and Clean Fuel vii) Agricultural Practices etc. viii) Financial Inclusion ix) Digitization x) Livelihood and Skill Development.
 A total of 50 socio-economic monitorable indicators have been identified for saturation in selected villages under these 10 domains.